maidsafe/Whitepapers/Project-Safe.md

 The Trusted Group feature, delivered by the SAFE network, ensures the system is secure as long as the majority of the nodes are honest and it is computationally / economically expensive to form a malicious node.

-#### 3. Transaction Managers / Structured Data Version
+#### 3. Transfer Mechanism
 On the SAFE network, vaults assume various personas or roles [ref Persona], depending on the requests they receive.
-For example, the Data Manager persona is responsible for managing the integrity and availability of a given piece of data on the network.
-A separate persona, the Transaction Manager, is proposed to handle all the token-related transactions.
-A Transaction Manager group will be a trusted group of nodes which are closest to any given transaction identity.
-The Transaction Manager is responsible for the business logical to complete a transaction.
+For example, the DataManager persona is responsible for managing the integrity and availability of a given piece of data on the network.
+A separate persona, TransactionManager, is proposed to handle all the token-related transactions.
+A TransactionManager group will be a trusted group of nodes which are closest to any given transaction identity.
+The TransactionManager is responsible for the business logical to complete a transaction.

-Structured Data Versions (SDV) is a data structure which allows the creation and handling of a version tree.
-The entire version tree is addressed by a randomly-chosen ID.
-This data type is managed by the Version Handler vault persona.
-A Version Handler group is the trusted group of nodes closest to the SDV ID.
-Each entry (version) in the tree will have the format `<version_number, immutable data / data_name>`.
-One use for this data structure is to store versions of directories on a Virtual Filesystem offered by Maidsafe-Drive.

-Based on the token types, the Transaction Manager persona will be creating variation of SDV types.
-SDV related to tokens and transactions can only be created and updated by the Transaction Manager group around it.
-The Random ID associated with the version tree can be directly used as the token name, or can be related to the transaction ID.
-If the SDV contains different payloads it can be used in different ways; as a transaction, as a token itself, as a wallet.

-The Transaction Managers for a token are group of Vaults close to the token name, the same group will also act as Version Handlers for the SDV tree which the Transaction Manager will be handling (or can be separated by introducing an additional layer of Hash(token name)).

-The Transaction Manager’s functionality can be further detailed by considering the relationship between the token creation and token exchange mechanism.
-If a new token is mined, a SDV tree with the same name as the token identity will created by the Transaction Manager.

-The first version (root of tree) will be <0 (id with all bits zero), Hash(name of the token holder)> (using Hash of the holder name to prevent leaking user info).
-As only the Transaction Manager can update the versions, they 'own' the SDV in the network sense, but the current tip-of-tree inside represents the token holder (creditor).
-The Transaction Manager only authorises the owner of the token to carry out a transaction.

-So, say for token "nnn" the current token holder is "abc" and he wants to give the token to "xyz". abc sends a valid request : "Token Transfer Request abc to xyz for token nnn" to the Transaction Managers at "nnn".
-The Transaction Managers get the tip-of-tree for SDV "nnn" and check it says something like <999, hash(abc)>.
-If hash(abc) is not the last owner of the token, it doesn't have the right to transfer the token and the request fails.
-If hash(abc) is listed as the last version of the tree, the transaction will progress and the new version will be created by the Transaction Managers and will be stored on the Version Handler as <1000, hash(xyz)> and xyz is now the token holder(owner).
-Anyone can get these versions to validate the transaction including abc and xyz themselves.

-In this example, the version names represent actual MAID names (or MPID names or whatever).
-We could of course do the more complicated thing and have abc and xyz represent ImmutableData chunks which the TransactionManagers can create/encrypt/store/get.
-By doing this, the ImmutableData part becomes the payload part, and SDV can be used as transactions or wallets or anything else.

-#### 4. Transfer Mechanism
 The transfer mechanism is defined as: ‘allowing a transaction (transfer of credit from A's wallet to B's wallet) between two user's persona groups to be completed’.
 The transaction shall be open and read only to public (allowing upper layer third party broker app to validate there is transaction happening/completed).

 The SAFE wallet is defined as : the place holding the credits (and the credit change history) for an account.